AliHaider20/AliHaider20/README.md

 Welcome to my Github profile.

 - 👨🏼‍🎓 I've completed my Bachelor's in Computer Science from University of Mumbai.
-- 🔭 I’m currently working on Freecodecamp's Time calculator.
+- 🔭 I’m currently pursuing Master's in Artificial Intelligence.
 - 🌱 I’m addicted to learning and growing every day.
 - 👨🏼‍💻 I’m currently learning AI.
 - 👯 I’m looking to collaborate with ML/DS communities and projects.